ryantd42/NY-Legislative-Git/2023/S6343A-2023/bill.md

-  This bill would increase the allowable overtime compensation  included in  the  final  average  salary  calculation to 30 percent of a member's annual wages for Tier 5 and Tier 6 members in the  New  York  State  and Local  Police  and  Fire  Retirement  System.
+  This bill would increase the allowable overtime compensation  included in  the  final  average  salary  calculation to 30 percent of a member's annual wages for Tier 5 and Tier 6 members in the  New  York  State  and

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD08426-04-4
+ S. 6343--A  2

+ Local Police and Fire Retirement System (NYSLPFRS).
 The current limit is 15 percent.
-  Insofar as this bill affects the New York State and Local  Police  and Fire  Retirement  System  (NYSLPFRS), increased costs would be shared by

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD08426-02-3
- S. 6343  2

- the State of New York and all participating employers in  the  NYSLPFRS.
- If  this bill is enacted during the 2023 legislative session, there will be an increase in the present value of future benefits of  approximately
+  Insofar  as  this bill affects the NYSLPFRS, the increased costs would be shared by the State of New York and the local participating employers in the NYSLPFRS.
+If this bill were enacted during the  2024  Legislative Session, the increase in the present value of benefits would be approxi- mately $493 million.
- $414 million.

- NYSLPFRS  Increase in present  Increase in future value benefits  contributions
+ NYSLPFRS  Increase in present  Increase in required value benefits  contributions

- Tiers 1 - 5  $30 million  $68 million
+ Tiers 1-5  $31 million  $75 million
- Tier 6  $384 million  $346 million
+ Tier 6  $462 million  $418 million
- Total  $414 million  $414 million
+ Total  $493 million  $493 million

-  In the NYSLPFRS, this benefit improvement will be funded by increasing the  billing rates charged annually.
-The annual contribution required of all participating employers in the NYSLPFRS  is  approximately  0.9%  of billable  salary, or approximately $7.7 million to the State of New York and $30 million to the local participating employers in the fiscal  year ending  March  31,  2025.
-This PERMANENT ANNUAL COST will vary in subse- quent billing cycles with changes in the billing rate and salary of  the affected members.
+  In the NYSLPFRS, this benefit improvement will be funded by increasing the  billing  rates  charged  annually  to  cover both retrospective and prospective benefit increases.
+The annual contribution required  of  all participating  employers  in  NYSLPFRS  is  1.0%  of billable salary, or approximately $8.6 million to the State of New  York  and  approximately
+ $35 million to the local participating employers.
+THIS PERMANENT ANNUAL COST  WILL  INCREASE  as  Tier  6 salary grows and will vary by employer based upon the plan coverage and salary reported in Tier 6.
   Summary of relevant resources:
-  Membership  data as of March 31, 2022 was used in measuring the impact of the proposed change, the same data used in the April 1, 2022 actuari- al valuation.
-Distributions and other statistics can  be  found  in  the 2022  Report  of the Actuary and the 2022 Annual Comprehensive Financial Report.
+  Membership data as of March 31, 2023 was used in measuring the  impact of the proposed change, the same data used in the April 1, 2023 actuari- al  valuation.
+Distributions  and  other statistics can be found in the 2023 Report of the Actuary and the 2023 Annual  Comprehensive  Financial Report.
-  The actuarial assumptions and methods used are described in the  2020, 2021,  and  2022  Annual  Report to the Comptroller on Actuarial Assump- tions, and the Codes, Rules and Regulations of the State  of  New  York:
- Audit and Control.
+  The  actuarial  assumptions and methods used are described in the 2023 Annual Report to the  Comptroller  on  Actuarial  Assumptions,  and  the Codes,  Rules  and  Regulations  of  the  State  of  New York: Audit and Control.
-  The Market Assets and GASB Disclosures are found in the March 31, 2022 New  York  State  and  Local  Retirement System Financial Statements and Supplementary Information.
+  The Market Assets and GASB Disclosures are found in the March 31, 2023 New York State and Local  Retirement  System  Financial  Statements  and Supplementary Information.
   I am a member of the American Academy of Actuaries and meet the Quali- fication Standards to render the actuarial opinion contained herein.
   This  fiscal note does not constitute a legal opinion on the viability of the proposed change nor is it intended to serve as a  substitute  for the professional judgment of an attorney.
-  This estimate, dated April 3, 2023, and intended for use  only  during the  2023  Legislative Session, is Fiscal Note No. 2023-100, prepared by the Actuary for the New York State and Local Retirement System.
+  This  estimate,  dated  February  16,  2024, and intended for use only during the  2024  Legislative  Session,  is  Fiscal  Note  No.  2024-42, prepared  by  the  Actuary  for  the New York State and Local Retirement System.